 History for busy people.
 Nazi Germany, or the Third Reich, was a totalitarian dictatorship ruled by Adolf Hitler and his Nazi Party.
 Hitler was intent on the supremacy of the Aryan race and persecution of the Jews, which affected every citizen living in Germany at the time.
 Learn just how and why the Nazi’s rose to power in just one hour.
 Listen to this bite size audiobook about Hitler´s experience as a soldier during World War One, the Nazi Party´s climb to power, the elimination of their political opponents and the Weimar constitution.
 Learn about life in Nazi Germany, for women, the family, the Jews, and the use of state control, propaganda and security.
 See how Hitler manipulated foreign policy to achieve his aims, and how he brought the world into war.Nazi Germany in an Hour tell you everything you need to know about Germany under Nazi rule, in just one hour.Love your history?
 Find out about the world with History in an Hour… 1.
 Language: English.
 Narrator: Jonathan Keeble.
 Audio sample: http://samples.audible.de/bk/hcuk/000985/bk_hcuk_000985_sample.mp3.
 Digital audiobook in aax.

 In 1789, James Madison and James Monroe ran against each other for Congress - the only time that two future presidents have contested a congressional seat.
 But what was at stake, as author Chris DeRose reveals in Founding Rivals: Madison vs. Monroe, the Bill of Rights, and the Election That Saved a Nation, was more than personal ambition.
 This was a race that determined the future of the Constitution, the Bill of Rights, the very definition of the United States of America.
 Friends and political allies for most of their lives, Madison was the Constitution´s principal author, Monroe one of its leading opponents.
 Monroe thought the Constitution gave the federal government too much power and failed to guarantee fundamental rights.
 Madison believed that without the Constitution, the United States would not survive.
 It was the most important congressional race in American history, more important than all but a few presidential elections, and yet it is one that historians have virtually ignored.
 In Founding Rivals, DeRose, himself a political strategist who has fought campaigns in Madison and Monroe´s district, relives the campaign, retraces the candidates´ footsteps, and offers the first insightful, comprehensive history of this high-stakes political battle.
 DeRose reveals: How Madison´s election ensured the passage of a Bill of Rights - and how Monroe´s election would have ensured its failure How Madison came from behind to win a narrow victory (by a margin of only 336 votes) in a district gerrymandered against him How the Bill of Rights emerged as a campaign promise to Virginia´s evangelical Christians Why Madison´s defeat might have led to a new Constitutional Convention - and the breakup of the United States Founding Rivals tells the extraordinary, neglected story of two of America´s most important Founding Fathers.
-Brought to life by unparalleled res...
-1. Language: English.
+Brought to life by unparalleled research, it is 1.
+Language: English.
 Narrator: Adam Verner.
 Audio sample: http://samples.audible.de/bk/tant/002485/bk_tant_002485_sample.mp3.
 Digital audiobook in aax.

 The American Revolution is often portrayed as a high-minded, orderly event whose capstone, the Constitution, provided the ideal framework for a democratic, prosperous nation.
 Alan Taylor, two-time winner of the Pulitzer Prize, gives us a different creation story in this magisterial history of the nation´s founding.
 Rising out of the continental rivalries of European empires and their native allies, Taylor´s Revolution builds like a ground fire overspreading Britain´s mainland colonies, fueled by local conditions, destructive, hard to quell.
 Conflict ignited on the frontier, where settlers clamored to push west into Indian lands against British restrictions, and in the seaboard cities, where commercial elites mobilized riots and boycotts to resist British tax policies.
 When war erupted, patriot crowds harassed loyalists and nonpartisans into compliance with their cause.
 Brutal guerrilla violence flared all along the frontier, from New York to the Carolinas, fed by internal divisions as well as the clash with Britain.
 Taylor skillfully draws France, Spain, and native powers into a comprehensive narrative of the war that delivers the major battles, generals, and common soldiers with insight and power.
 With discord smoldering in the fragile new nation through the 1780s, nationalist leaders such as James Madison and Alexander Hamilton sought to restrain unruly state democracies and consolidate power in a federal Constitution.
 Assuming the mantle of ´´we the people´´, the advocates of national power ratified the new frame of government.
 But their opponents prevailed in the presidency of Thomas Jefferson, whose vision of a Western ´´empire of liberty´´ aligned with the long-standing, expansive ambitions of frontier settlers.
 White settlement and black slavery spread west, setting the stage for a civil war that nearly destroyed the union created by the founders.
 1. Language: English.
 Narrator: Mark Bramhall.
 Audio sample: http://samples.audible.de/bk/rand/004762/bk_rand_004762_sample.mp3.
 Digital audiobook in aax.